Table of Contents Hide

 If you’re looking for an island escape with plenty of four-wheel driving and beautiful scenery, be sure to follow along.

 How To Get There

-You can’t drive to Fraser Island, but you most certainly can drive to a ferry or barge that will take you there.
+You can’t drive to Fraser Island; but you most certainly can drive to a ferry or barge that will take you there.
 There’s three players in town that’ll get you to the island, and whichever one you choose is up to you.
-The Kingfisher Bay Ferry and Fraser Venture both require bookings and leave from River Heads (near Hervey Bay) and after about an hour long ride, they’ll drop you off in the middle of the island.
+The Kingfisher Bay Ferry and Fraser Venture both require bookings and leave from River Heads (near Hervey Bay).
+After about an hour long ride, they’ll drop you off in the middle of the island.
 The Manta Ray at Inskip Point is the shortest ferry at around ten minutes, and doesn’t require bookings.
 It leaves you at the southernmost tip of the island.

 The Permits You’ll Need